 Preserving the Past

 The families have also honored the work of the Franciscan monks who hand-built the “Asistencia” a stone-and-mortar meeting hall or church which was a sub-mission of Mission San Luis Obispo.
 The Santa Margarita de Cortona Asistencia has been restored and now functions as an event venue.

-The original walls are exposed inside, but the outside has been extended and is covered with wood.
+Adding interest and connection to the past, the original walls are exposed inside.
+However, the outside has been extended and is covered with wood.
 Today, the Asistencia looks more like a barn and the roof extends past the original walls.
 Butting up to the original outside walls are stalls which at one time housed the draft horses which worked the land and provided transportation.
 The stalls are intact outside the original walls and under the cover of the extended roof.
 Today, one can easily imagine the horses in their stalls, and if you listen closely enough, you can almost “hear” the snorting of the horses as they nuzzle into their feed at the end of a work day.

 Honoring the Environment

 Environment-honoring, sustainable viticulture practices are the backbone of Margarita Vineyard the grape source for all Ancient Peaks wines.
 Owl boxes encourage natural rodent reduction, water run-off is managed and minimal pesticides and herbicides are used in the vineyard.
 Five distinct soil types with unique microclimates provide ideal growing conditions for a variety of wine grapes.
 The vineyards weave through the existing oak tree clusters which appear throughout the 14,000 acres of Margarita Vineyard.
 “We don’t pull out any healthy oak trees; the vineyards are planted around the trees.
 This is how the original vineyard planter Robert Mondavi did it, so we do too,” Doug explained.